cocos2d/cocos2d-x-docs/en/basic_concepts/scene.md

 ### Let's Build A Game - Step 4
 Continuing with building our game, we need to think about our game and what `Scene` objects we will need.
 Some games use just a single `Scene` object.
 This works by removing all `Node` objects from a scene and replacing them with new `Node` objects that make up the next `Scene`.
 This is a valid approach.
 Another approach might be to break the game down into a **main menu** and a **game scene**.
 A third approach might be to break the game down further into a **main menu**, **level 1** -> **level N** and finally a **closing scene**.
 You may even add a small transition, often called a **cut scene** between the vavious `Scene` objects.
 Perhaps these **cut scenes** continue telling a story or just visually stimluate the user while the next level is loading in the background.

-In this game, let us take the approach of breaking down our game into a **main scene**, **game scene** and a **closing scene**.
+In this game, let us take the approach of breaking down our game into an **intro scene**, **game scene** and a **closing scene**.
 To do this, we need to make 3 almost entirely identical classes, at least to start with.
 These classes will change as we work on each one of these parts of our game.
+There are arguments amongst programmers on having to many or to few classes.
+Let's save that debate for a later time.
+For now, the goal is to be as clear as possible so those new to c++ and game development don't struggle to learn both at the same time.

+Let's add the classes we mentioned above now.
+Classes are just source files.
+You can create them from the command-line or your favorite text editor.
+If you are using an IDE there may even be a __wizard__ you can run if you are new to class creation.

+The first class is our **intro scene**.
+Let's block out a basic class

 [Lions and tigers and Sprites..oh my!](sprites.md)